OlamideOl1/S3dataMigration/README.md

 ## Resource Emulation for task

-To properly emulate resources for this task, a `MariaDB` docker container was used as the Production database, the following programs were used to prepare simulate the resources for use.
+To properly emulate resources for this task, a `MariaDB` docker container was used as the Production database, all scripts required to simulate this task are containerd in the `task-Emulation` folder.
+The following programs were used to prepare simulate the resources for use.

 - createSampleDBTable.js
 This Nodejs program will create a sample table if it does not exist already with 2 columns; An auto generated ID column and another column for the `legacy` image name.